 Three Sixty Festival

-Julie Adenuga brings the unfiltered chaos of Julie’s Top 5 to the Roundhouse, debating the ultimate Black British Anthems with The Compozers and special guests.
+Julie Adenuga brings the unfiltered chaos of Julie’s Top 5 to the Roundhouse, debating the ultimate Black British Anthems with special guests Trevor Nelson, Rachael Anson, Sarel and Chuckie Online

 Get ready for a night of unfiltered music-ranking chaos as Julie Adenuga brings her hit show Julie’s Top 5 to its biggest stage yet – expect side-eyes, shouting matches and a celebration of British music past and present.

-Join Julie and her special guests – to be announced soon – as they battle it out to answer one impossible question: What are the Top 5 Black British Anthems of all time?
+Join Julie and her special guests Trevor Nelson, Rachael Anson, Sarel and Chuckie Online plus more to be announced, as they battle it out to answer one impossible question: What are the Top 5 Black British Anthems of all time?

 Each guest will arrive armed with their own personal Top 5, but by the end of the night, they must collectively agree on just five songs to make the final list.
 Friendships may be tested.
 Egos will be bruised.